DoingFedTime/Proxy-Explainer-HTML/README.md

 ## Credits

-Created by [Your Name] for educational purposes.
+Created by Sam Bent for educational purposes (first use in youtube.com/@sam_bent ).

 ---